eblahm/eblahg/README.md

 ## Description

-Eblahg is a dedicated blogging app for the Google App engine platform.
-It uses Markdown and the Dropbox REST Api.
+Eblahg is my dedicated blogging app for the Google App Engine platform.
+It uses a [Draft](https://draftin.com/) webhook for editing and publishing and it uses Dropbox REST Api to add images to a randomized sidebar.
 See a live example [here](http://eblahm.appspot.com)

-Its is still a work in progress.
-Feel free to contribute.

 ## Requirments